Espresso Flow Control Profiling

 THE BLOOMING PROFILE

 It's a kind of advanced pre-infusion.
-The regular long pre-infusion ("Slayer shot") is uneven - the top layers are pre-infused much longer than the bottom layers (which are not pre-infused at all, in fact - once the water has reached them, the puck begins to resist and the main extraction starts).
-The blooming shot eliminates that unevenness, and also acts longer increasing the effect.
+The regular long pre-infusion is uneven - the top layers are pre-infused much longer than the bottom layers.
+In fact, the bottom layers are not pre-infused at all - as soon as the water reaches them, the puck begins to resist and the main extraction starts.
+As this video says, Slayer shot is simultaneously over-extracted on the top and under-extracted on the bottom.
+Blooming eliminates that unevenness - the upper layer is pre-infused for 35 sec while the lower one for 30, which is practically the same.
+Also, acting longer increases the effect.

-And you always start counting seconds from the same moment - when you see 35 sec on the timer.
-In contrast to that, the Slayer-style pre-infusion can have different length from brew to brew (for example, one time 15 sec, and the next time - 19 sec), so it's hard to calculate the brewing time looking at the timer (you need to add the desired time to another number each time).
+In addition, blooming is more convenient - you don't need to stare at the bottom of the basket, waiting for the first drops before you open the paddle (short pre-infusion finished before the first drops is not discussed at all - we want the whole puck to be wet).
+On blooming, you always start counting seconds at the same moment - when you see 35 sec on the timer (or whatever time you choose).
+In contrast to that, the Slayer-style pre-infusion can have different length from brew to brew (for example, 15 sec, and the next time - 19 sec), so it's hard to calculate the pouring time looking at the timer (you need to add the desired time to another number, which can be different each time).

 Here's the blooming profile's algorithm (don't forget to grind a bit finer!):